Basic Sciences Scholarship Track Overview

-Dr. Claud is Associate Professor of Pediatrics and a pediatric gastroenterologist at the University of Chicago Medicine Comer Children's Hospital.
+Dr. Claud is Professor of Pediatrics and a pediatric neonatologist at the University of Chicago Medicine Comer Children's Hospital.
 Her research focus is on the investigation of cellular and molecular mechanisms that underpin interstitial inflammation in the immature intestine.

-Dr. Cohen is Associate Professor of Medicine in the Section of Endocrinology, Diabetes, and Metabolism.
+Dr. Cohen is Associate Professor of Medicine and Section Chief in the Section of Endocrinology, Diabetes, and Metabolism.
 His research focus is on the role of nuclear receptor corepressors in hormone action.
-Dr. Cohen's clinical interests include hyperthyroidism and hypothyroidism, thyroid cancer, and pituitary disorders.
+Dr. Cohen's clinical interests include diabetes, obesity, and metabolic disorders.

 Basic Science Student Ambassadors

-Mentored by Dr. Robert Sargis, Department of Medicine, Section of Endocrinology
+Mentored by Dr. Erika Claud, Department of Pediatrics